clevertech/authentication-service/README.md

 | `TWILIO_NUMBER_FROM` | Optional.
 Configure this for adding SMS support for 2FA |

 The simplest JWT configuration is just setting up the `JWT_SECRET` value.

+Any and all configuration options can be optionally prepended with `AUTH_`, while any Email configration can be prepended with `EMAIL_`, if you prefer to differentiate them.

 ## Configuration example